Email Subscription Form Monitoring

 If a signup form takes more than 5 seconds to respond, readers may leave before joining.
 Response-time monitoring shows slowdowns while campaigns are still active.

 Security controls can also affect email signup submissions.
-OWASP's CSRF reference explains how request protections can block actions when tokens or trusted request signals are missing.
+Request protections, bot filters, and token checks can block actions when trusted request signals are missing or stale.

 How FormTracker works